ChenDRAG/CEP-energy-guided-diffusion/images/README.md

-This repo is heavily based on https://github.com/openai/guided-diffusion.
+This repo is heavily based on https://github.com/openai/guided-diffusion, and is still being cleaning up.

 # guided-diffusion